IsahiRea/learning-journal/README.md

 # Learning Journal

-This repository contains a learning journal/blog.
+This repository contains a sample learning journal - a blog where I document my journey as a lifelong learner and software developer.
+This space is a collection of notes, reflections, and tutorials.
 It’s a straightforward project designed to improve my understanding of Responsive Web Design.

 ## Getting Started